GNSS-Inertial State Initialization Using Inter-Epoch Baseline Residuals: GNSS-inertial Initialization

 To analyze the system’s observability, we construct the observability matrix $\mathcal{O}$ by stacking the Jacobians of all residuals in the cost function with respect to the state vector (\ref{eq:obs-vector-state}), as follows

-Based on the residual definitions introduced in Section~\ref{subsec:cost-function-formulation}, the explicit expression of the observability matrix~$\mathcal{O}$ is shown in Fig.~\ref{fig:obs-matrix-explicit}.
-Fig.~\ref{fig:graphical-observability_matrix} further illustrates its structure: each row corresponds to a measurement residual, and each column to a state variable.
-Nonzero entries are marked in color, with gray highlighting observable contributions and orange indicating relative-only constraints.
+Based on the residual definitions introduced in Section~\ref{subsec:cost-function-formulation}, the explicit expression of the observability matrix~$\mathcal{O}$ is shown in Fig.~\ref{fig:obs-matrix-explicit}, while Fig.~\ref{fig:graphical-observability_matrix} illustrates its structure graphically: each row corresponds to a residual and each column to a state variable.
+Nonzero entries are marked in color, with gray indicating general contributions and orange highlighting relative-only constraints.

-A symbolic evaluation indicates that the matrix $\mathcal{O}$ has a maximum rank of 23.
-This reduction is explained by the fact that the relative GPS residual (highlighted in orange in Fig.~\ref{fig:graphical-observability_matrix}) is linearly dependent on the two absolute GPS constraints, contributing only six independent equations instead of nine.
+A symbolic evaluation shows that $\mathcal{O}$ has a maximum rank of 23.
+This is lower than the number of columns because the GNSS relative constraint is linearly dependent on the pair of absolute constraints, contributing six independent equations instead of nine.
+To resolve this underconstrained setup during initialization, we assume the first pose is known.
+Fixing position, velocity, and orientation at $t_0$ reduces the number of unknowns from 23 to 14.
+In this reduced system, $\mathcal{O}$ achieves rank 11, with the unobservable directions mainly linked to the second pose, gyroscope bias, and gravity orientation.

-To address this underconstrained configuration during initialization, we assume that the initial pose is known.
-In particular, we fix the position, velocity, and orientation at the first time step, which reduces the number of estimated variables from 23 to 14.
-In this reduced formulation, numerical evaluation shows that the observability matrix achieves rank 11.
-The remaining degrees of freedom, primarily associated with the second pose, gyroscope bias, and gravity direction, cannot be fully constrained by the available measurements at this stage.
+The actual rank of $\mathcal{O}$ depends on platform motion.
+In constant-velocity, straight-line trajectories, the accelerometer measures only gravity, making accelerometer bias and gravity indistinguishable.
+Likewise, without rotational excitation, yaw and gyroscope bias cannot be reliably separated.
+In both cases, the associated Jacobian columns become linearly dependent, reducing the rank of $\mathcal{O}$.
+This can be seen directly from our residual formulation.
+The velocity and position preintegration residuals ($\mathbf{r}_{\Delta v}, \mathbf{r}_{\Delta p}$) contain both accelerometer bias and gravity terms ($-\mathbf{R}_i^\top$ and $-\|\mathbf{g}\|\mathbf{R}_i^\top\Delta t_{ij}$).
+With nearly constant attitude and no non-gravitational accelerations, these Jacobians collapse, causing the two states to be inseparable.
+Similarly, the angular velocity residual $\mathbf{r}_{\omega_k}$ and the rotational residual $\mathbf{r}_{\Delta R}$ constrain yaw and gyroscope bias only if the platform undergoes rotations; otherwise, their Jacobians degenerate and yaw couples with $\mathbf{b}_g$.
+As a result, certain motion patterns manifest as rank deficiencies in Fig.~\ref{fig:obs-matrix-explicit}.
+Informative maneuvers combining accelerations and rotations are therefore essential to restore full observability~\cite{groves2008}.